 When drugs are furnished in single-dose containers or single-use packages, Medicare pays providers for the full labeled amount of drug in the container or package, including any portion that is not needed for the patient and is discarded.
 When drugs are furnished from multiple-dose containers, Medicare pays the provider only for the amount of drug administered to the patient and does not pay for discarded drug amounts.
-Beginning January 2023, per the Infrastructure Investment and Jobs Act, manufacturers are required to provide a refund to Medicare for certain discarded amounts of Part B drugs furnished from a single-dose container or single-use package.
+Beginning January 2023, manufacturers are required to provide a refund to Medicare for certain discarded amounts of Part B drugs furnished from a single-dose container or single-use package.